famoser/docs/docs/code/clean_code.md

 # Clean code

+The single most important guideline is each part of the software should have a single, minimal purpose.
+This leads to loops performing only a single thing, documents code by the name its method is given, prevents the need for global state and leads to a single source of truth.

 ## Basic architecture

 - Separate I/O classes (designed for persistance) from functional classes (designed for business) [13]